matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

  - `limit`: The maximum number of events to return in `events`.
 It is desirable for clients and servers to be able to put a maximum cap on the amount of data returned to the client.
    **This limit may be exceeded if the root room has `> limit` rooms.**
+ - `auto_join_only`: If `true`, only a subset of the graph is returned based on the presence of `auto_join: true` in the `content` field of `m.space.child`.
+Some clients may only care about the "main" or "default" rooms, which are rooms with this flag set.
+This does not affect parent state events: they are still returned.
+This does not modify the value of `num_refs`.
  - `batch`: Required for pagination.
 Could be a query parameter but it's easier if request data is in one place.